On Generalized Forward-Reflected-Backward Method for Monotone Inclusion Problems: An Extended Primal-Dual Twice Reflected Algorithm

-Before proving the convergence of Algorithm \ref{alg:EPDTR_splitting}, notice that PDTR can be expressed as the forward-reflected-backward (FRB) method \cite{malitsky2020forward} with proper choices of metric; similarly, we show that EPDTR can also be derived from the generalized FRB \cite{dung2025generalization}.
+Before proving convergence, recall that PDTR can be expressed as a forward--reflected--backward method with suitable metrics \cite{malitsky2023first}.
+We now show that Algorithm~\ref{alg:EPDTR_splitting} can be written as an \emph{generalized forward--reflected--backward} (GFRB) scheme~\cite{dung2025generalization}.
 To do so, we consider the following operators, which were considered in \cite{malitsky2023first} to analyze PDTR.
-Let us take